Kenwhite23/Unamed/README.md

 What is ShiaCoin?
 ------------------
 Shiacoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Its name and logo is derived as a Parody and Tribute to Shia Labeouf
  - 3 minute block targets
  - subsidy halves in 420k blocks (~2 years)
  - ~42 million total coins
  - 50 coins per block
  - 480 blocks to retarget difficulty

 What Wallet Types do you have?
 -------------------------------